Last Updated on by William J. Lopez

-Curious tourists and Japanese cross paths against the background of rhythmic music between the showcases of Pokémon plush toys – Pikachu, Ronflex, Lokhlass, Eevee, Aquila and kawaii – rabbits, cubs and dogs with light tones – dominating the UFO catchers.
-On the upper floor, also devoted to toy-catching machines, the choreography is repeated, this time between Son Goku figurines and those of other anime heroes, including young girls with disproportionate bodies, dressed in small outfits.
+Curious tourists and Japanese cross paths against the background of rhythmic music between the showcases of Pokémon plush toys – Pikachu, Ronflex, Lokhlass, Eevee, Aquila, and kawaii – rabbits, cubs, and dogs with light tones – dominating the UFO catchers.
+The choreography is repeated on the upper floor, also devoted to toy-catching machines, this time between Son Goku figurines and those of other anime heroes, including young girls with disproportionate bodies, dressed in tiny outfits.

 Purikura, Essential in Japanese Arcades

 This Friday, at 6 p.m., the room’s four purikura cabins witness a veritable crossover.
-As a couple enters one of the boxes, quickly imitated by two distinct groups of teenage girls, a mother and her daughter leave another.
-“We find that the photos of the purikura are super cute; we are going to take some as a souvenir of Japan, ”drop two 23-year-old Taiwanese tourists in their hearts, before entering the barely freed cabin.
+As a couple enters one of the boxes, two distinct groups of teenage girls are quickly imitated, a mother and her daughter leave one another.
+“We find that the photos of the purikura are super cute; we are going to take some as a souvenir of Japan, ”drop two 23-year-old Taiwanese tourists in their hearts before entering the barely freed cabin.

-Near the purikura stand four Mario Kart posts as well as an alley of ten identical terminals, almost all occupied.
-A majority of men – mainly salary men, these Japanese employees recognizable by their suits – repeat frantic gestures in front of the rhythm game Love Live!
-School Idol Festival: After School Activity, in which young kawaii girls perform choreography to the tune of the music played.
+Near the purikura stand four Mario Kart posts and an alley of ten identical terminals, almost all occupied.
+Most men – mainly salarymen, these Japanese employees recognizable by their suits – repeat frantic gestures in front of the rhythm game Love Live!
+School Idol Festival: After School Activity, young kawaii girls perform choreography to the tune of the music played.

-Playing in an arcade in Japan: an experience that cannot be transferred to your home
+You are playing in an arcade in Japan: an experience that cannot be transferred to your home.

-In the case of Miho, why not invest in a PS4, since the game Attack on Titans is available there?
-She would gain financially: the purchase – less than 500 euros – would pay for itself in three weeks of stopping the use of arcade game room.
-“Playing indoors is a completely different experience than playing at home,” says a gamer in his thirties, who came with a friend this Friday.
+In the case of Miho, why not invest in a PS4 since the game Attack on Titans is available there?
+She would gain financially: the purchase – less than 500 euros – would pay for itself within three weeks of stopping the use of the arcade game room.
+“Playing indoors is a completely different experience than playing at home,” says a gamer in his thirties who came with a friend this Friday.
 “It is very exhilarating to see the people around you also being fully in their game. “

-In the United States, when we design sounds for video games, we think of them to be broadcast on a very large system.
-This is not the case here, where the sounds are more powerful in the arcades machine.
+In the USA, when we design sounds for video games, we think of them to be broadcast on an extensive system.
+It is not the case here, where the more powerful sounds are in the arcade machine.
 I think that is partly why the experience of the arcade games machine cannot be transferred to the home and that the rooms still exist in Japan.”

-Indeed, if they have almost entirely disappeared from our western societies, 5,348 arcades games machine were officially listed in Japan in 2019 by the JAIA, the association of the Japanese entertainment industry.
-In the same year, it also listed 10,000 other small rooms, with less than 50 terminals each.
+Indeed, if they have almost entirely disappeared from our Western societies, 5,348 arcades games machines were officially listed in Japan in 2019 by the JAIA, the association of the Japanese entertainment industry.
+It also listed 10,000 other small rooms in the same year, with less than 50 terminals each.

-“The companies that own the arcades machine also design games for them, which helps them continue to exist,” said Brian Ashcraft, journalist and author of the book Arcade Mania: The Turbo-charged World of Japan’s Game Centers, in citing, in particular, the companies Taito and Sega.
-Banco: on the fourth floor of Station Akihabara, all the terminals of the fighting game Dissidia Final Fantasy produced in 2015 by Square Enix, the company that owns Taito – are occupied by imperturbable players, with impressive dexterity, enjoying the 2-hour mode per 1,000 yen.
+“The companies that own the arcades machine also design games for them, which helps them continue to exist,” said Brian Ashcraft, journalist, and author of the book Arcade Mania: The Turbo-charged World of Japan’s Game Centers, inciting, in particular, the companies Taito and Sega.
+Banco: on the fourth floor of Station Akihabara, all the terminals of the fighting game Dissidia Final Fantasy produced in 2015 by Square Enix, the company that owns Taito – are occupied by imperturbable players, with impressive skill, enjoying the 2-hour mode per 1,000 yen.

 Seducing New Generations with Virtual Reality

-Although he points out that fewer and fewer arcade games are released every year, Brian Ashcraft sees a future for theaters in Japan.
+Although he points out that fewer and fewer arcade games are released every year, Brian Ashcraft sees a future for Japan’s theatres.
 “There is still a lot of innovation,” says the journalist.
-“In the late 1980s and early 1990s, for example, it had better graphics than that of home consoles.
+“In the late 1980s and early 1990s, it had better graphics than that of home consoles.
 Over the past decade, this has resulted in sophisticated card games [like Sangokushi Taisen, a strategy game by Sega, editor’s note] and, more recently, in virtual reality.”

-If the rooms that are starting to equip themselves with virtual reality tend to use their top floor for this purpose, that of Taito Station Akihabara is still devoted to dance and rhythm games.
-A few steps from the elevator doors, Gabriel and Zachary, two tourists from Singapore, compete in a frenzied part of Jubeat.
+If the rooms starting to equip themselves with virtual reality tend to use their top floor for this purpose, Taito Station Akihabara is still devoted to dance and rhythm games.
+A few steps from the elevator doors, Gabriel and Zachary, two tourists from Singapore, compete in a heated part of Jubeat.

-The deafening hubbub of fans, as well as salary men, teenage girls, thirties and forties playing GuitarFreaks, DrumMania, Sound Voltex, or Dance Revolution, does not seem to reach the two friends of 24 years.
+The deafening hubbub of fans, salarymen, and teenage girls, in their thirties and forties playing GuitarFreaks, DrumMania, Sound Voltex, or Dance Revolution, does not seem to reach the two friends of 24 years.

 “We also have arcades machine in Singapore, and I used to play Jubeat a lot when I was younger,” says Gabriel, when his game is over.
-“I grew up with this game and it made me very nostalgic to see it in this room; I couldn’t help but go to the terminal.”
+“I grew up with this game, and it made me very nostalgic to see it in this room; I couldn’t help but go to the terminal.”
 As the young man puts his jacket back on, his friend interrupts him.
 “The last part before leaving?
 Asks Zachary.
 “Okay, the last one,” replies Gabriel, looking decidedly.
 The exchange between the two twenties sounds like a catchphrase: it had already occurred ten minutes before.